Everything is possible: constructing spectrahedra with prescribed facial dimensions: Introduction

 \section{Introduction}

 Understanding the boundary structure of feasible regions of optimization problems is an essential ingredient in optimization theory (in determining existence and uniqueness of optimal solutions, in characterization of optimal solutions or subsets of optimal solutions, in design and analyses of efficient algorithms).
 In this paper, we address some of the fundamental questions about the dimensions of faces of closed convex sets in Euclidean spaces.
 Our treatment applies to the feasible regions of Second-Order Cone Programming problems and the feasible regions of Semidefinite Programming problems.
 The latter are also called \emph{spectrahedra}.
+More precisely, a set $S$ in $\R^n$ is called a \emph{spectrahedron}, if there exists a positive integer $m$ and $m$-by-$m$ symmetric matrices $A_0, A_1, A_2, \ldots , A_n$ such that

+where for two symmetric matrices $A,B$ of the same size, $A \succeq B$ means, $(A-B)$ is positive semidefinite.
+We denote the space of $m$-by-$m$ symmetric matrices by $\Sym^m$.

 It was shown in \cite{RoshYost} that for any finite set of nonnegative integers containing zero, there exists a compact convex set such that the dimensions of the faces of this set form exactly this prescribed set of integers.
-The particular way in which the compact set satisfying this property were constructed in \cite{RoshYost} by means of Minkowski sums of Euclidean balls of different dimensions, results in sets that are not facially exposed.
+The particular way in which the compact sets satisfying this property were constructed in \cite{RoshYost} by means of Minkowski sums of Euclidean balls of different dimensions, results in sets that are not facially exposed.
 In this work, we propose a different construction that is not based on Minkowski sums and our construction possesses favourable properties, including facial exposedness and representation by convex quadratic inequalities.
 We also discuss the complexity of such representations, and pose a number of open questions.

+Boundary structure of spectrahedra has been studied for some time (see \cite{FriedlandLoewy1976,Barvinok1995,LaurentPoljak1996,Pataki2000} and the references therein).
+Among the rich behaviours of the boundary structure of spectrahedra, understood so far, are the behaviours similar to general convex sets in the context of strict complementarity failures~\cite{deCarliSilvaT2019}, and the fact that every rank (in the range of possible ranks of an extreme point of a spectrahedron described in the results of \cite{FriedlandLoewy1976, Barvinok1995,Pataki2000}) is possible for an extreme point of a spectrahedron~\cite{Scheiderer2022}.
+In this paper, we describe another context (dimensions of faces) in which a spectrahedron can show as rich a behaviour as any closed convex set.